ruff-org/investor/PROSPECTUS.md

 * Total: **7,000 shares / 70%**

 ## Company Financial Record
 The Ruff Management Inc. company has recently been founded, but looking upon the RTM Transportation LLC and Blazed Labs LLC companies, investors can realize the undervalued potential in these companies.
+The recent financial statements have been included in the **/finance-history/** */ folder.
+* Total estimated company equity = **$2.7 mill**

 ## Risks
 The risk for this investment is actually quite low, as the company is being managed by a team of passionate and trained individuals in their field.
 The credit rating of each and every individual is high, as well as the credit for each and every LLC, and finally the credit for the managing C-CORP is of utmost importance to preserve, as the availabilty of low-interest loans will improve the business process in all aspects.
 Furthermore, the company pledges to transparently publish its financial statements to investors, as well as other internal company documents (not including sensative personal data), so investors may have full assurance that their investment is safe.